A Physical Therapy Guide to Lower Extremity Stress Fractures

 - The risk of fracture progression

-- Location of the fracture (whether there's adequate blood flow for healing)
+- Location of the fracture (whether there's adequate blood flow for the healing process)

 - Activity level and overall health

-With severe cases, poorly vascularized areas, and some athletes that want to recover as soon as possible, surgery will likely be recommended for the best outcomes.4
+With severe cases, poorly vascularized areas, and some athletes that want to recover as soon as possible, surgery will likely be recommended by a sports medicine specialist for the best outcomes.4

 The best way to deal with a stress fracture is to avoid getting one in the first place.
 Some ways you can do this include:

-- Wearing appropriate shoes for your sport or activity
+- Wearing proper footwear and implementing proper technique, including knee and foot biomechanics, for your sport or activity

 - Eating a well-balanced diet rich in calcium and vitamin D

 - Avoiding smoking and alcohol

 - Treat shin splints and other overuse-related injuries that are correlated to stress fractures